eagle840/katacoda-labs/terraformbasic/step2.md

 `terraform apply`{{execute}}

-note the new terraform state file
+note the new terraform state file, a json file

 `tree`{{execute}}

+we can list the components,

 `terraform state list`{{execute}}

+or get a full description of one of the compoents,

 `terraform state show docker_image.nginx`{{execute}}